FAQs

 What are the requirements to have an animal placed in your program?

-- Care: Owners agree to cover all costs for their pets’ food, medical care, and damages to Foster’s property, as set forth in the Foster Agreement.
+- The owner agrees to cover all costs for their pets’ food, medical care, and damages to Foster’s property, as set forth in the Foster Agreement.
 Owners have the ability to cap unexpected medical costs at a predetermined amount.
-A state-side Point of Contact must be provided who can make emergency decisions regarding the pet if the owner is unavailable.

 YES, as long as the owner’s need for temporary foster care is still military-related (training, PCS, re-assignment) and fulfills all other requirements listed above.